Bill Volkman

 Since that time, our recommended booklist, as well as the articles published in the magazine, have reflected this expanded awareness.
 A dedication to this simple prayer of quiet has resulted in a growing awareness of how precious each human life is to its loving Creator, and of His passionate desire for intimacy with each one of His people.

-Union Life's editor and staff -- currently Bill Volkman, Jan Ord, Claudia Volkman (Bill's daughter-in-law), and Mary Ryan -- come from the evangelical tradition, but have joyfully embraced this ancient prayer practice, and would encourage all who seek a deeper relationship with God to consider adding contemplative prayer to their daily devotional life.
+Union Life's editor and staff come from the evangelical tradition, but have joyfully embraced this ancient prayer practice, and would encourage all who seek a deeper relationship with God to consider adding contemplative prayer to their daily devotional life.
 Union Life has always published a fair proportion of original, personal-experience articles from readers, as well as excerpts from out-of-the-ordinary Christian books.
 Articles in the early years of Union Life -- mostly Protestant writers, some contemporary, and some historical -- focused on the basic truths of the indwelling presence of Christ, and the believer's union with Him, with very little emphasis on prayer; while more recently the articles -- mostly Catholic writers, some contemporary, some historical -- have been more about the experience of union, and different aspects of prayer, especially silent, or centering prayer.

 Conferences, seminars and retreats have also always been offered by Union Life Ministries, Inc. In recent years, the emphasis has moved from much teaching, to a little teaching, and much time devoted to group experience of silent prayer.